l3gacyb3ta/monis/README.md

 ## Build

-To build run `shards build --release`, if it asks you to run `shards update` you have to run with the `--ingore-crystal-version` flag because `front_matter` has not been updated to have crystal 1.0.0 in its `shards.yml`
+To build run `shards build --release`, if it asks you to run `shards update` you may notice that `front_matter` is a repo from me, but I just bumped the crystal version.
 The compiled binary will be in `/bin`

 ## File formating